calgarysoftwarecrafters/coderetreatConstraints/HexagonalBoard.md

 1. Birth
     1. Birth occurs between [2.3 - 2.9] inclusive.

 **note:** The layout of the hexagons can be have a flat or pointy orientation.
-It doesn't matter which you use, as long as it is consistentent throughout.
+It doesn't matter which you use, as long as it is consistent throughout.

 ![image](images/hexagonal_board.png)